Best Toned Legs Workout Ever [6 week plan]

 [F] Place your arms on the barbell for support, and thrust your hips up while squeezing your glutes.
 Thrust back down and repeat.
 Always push the weight through your heels as you thrust your hips up, and take care not to hyperextend your spine during this exercise.

-If you have a saggy bum, donkey kicks are that simple leg workout that will help lift lower buttocks.
-Donkey kicks work to sculpt your glutes, hamstrings, as well as your core.
+Donkey kicks work to sculpt your glutes, hamstrings, and core.
 The best thing is they require none to very minimal equipment and not much effort.
-You can add resistance to donkey kicks by using ankle weights.

 How to do donkey kicks